 ‘Earth Food Life’ is a number of limited edition preserve collections inspired by the 2018 exhibition titled ‘The land we live in, the land we left behind’ at Hauser & Wirth in Somerset, UK.
 At which, I left a selection of my ‘Ash panel’ bookmarks to be given to visitors.
 I find myself revisiting this exhibition now and then.
 The art in this show, particularly items that reflected the way earlier settlers to the USA produced, processed and preserved the food they needed.
-Im interested in how this kind of making, including process finished items are depicted in an artistic format, and which formed, and informed that gallery exhibition.
+I’m interested in how this kind of making, including process finished items are depicted in as art items, and which formed, and informed that gallery exhibition.

 I have made preserves of one kind or another for many years.
 This making process variously resembles the making process in much of my art. ie. Using whats to hand within the landscape, items that reflect or infer meaning.
-Likewise my preserves and other makings sometimes reflect my everyday life, and in this case, with my preserves, the connections between growing, making, eating and pleasure.
+Likewise my preserves and other makings sometimes reflect my everyday life, and in this case, with my preserve making, the connections between growing, making, eating and pleasure.
 On this page you’ll see images of some of the preserves I’ve made from our home grown produce.
-I find wording the labels a fun and somewhat creative part of the process, to add an little artistic flourish I even limited edition numbered some.
+I find wording the labels a fun and somewhat creative part of the process, to add a little artistic flourish I ‘limited edition’ some batches.
 Each batch is different, as I mix and match the flavours.
 Is it art?
 Well, for me its more an extension of my creativity, a part of my everyday life, and as mentioned earlier a response to the Exhibition which I thought might be interesting to share.

 Above: A simple everyday Bread and Butter Chutney

 Above: A more decadent Fig and wine preserve. (note the limited edition numbering)